ConorWilliams/libfork/docs/benchmarks/benchmarks/index.md

 vary.
 The degree of irregularity can vary from benchmark to benchmark.
 Scheduling irregular workloads is substantially more difficult and often results in a higher scheduling overhead (e.g. for things like work stealing).
-Highly orregular workloads can also mandate a finer task granularity to achieve goog load balancing which puts further demands on minimizing per-task scheduling overhead.
+Highly irregular workloads can also mandate a finer task granularity to achieve good load balancing which puts further demands on minimizing per-task scheduling overhead.

+These benchmarks are prime examples of the kinds of programs that are very hard to parallelize efficiency with less flexible parallel programming models.

 TODO: link T1/T3 families